abdulhannanshaikhh/Portfolio---Redefined/README.md

 ## 📘 About the Project

-This repository hosts my personal **developer portfolio**, a comprehensive web-based showcase of my professional background as a **Software Engineer**.
+This repository hosts my personal **professional portfolio**, a comprehensive web-based showcase of my professional background as a **Software Engineer**.
 It is designed to give recruiters, collaborators, and peers an overview of my:

 - Technical skills and certifications
 - Work experience and project contributions
 - Educational background and coursework
 - Achievements and research publications

-Built with **HTML, CSS, JavaScript, jQuery**, and enhanced by frontend libraries like **ScrollReveal**, **Typed.js**, and **VanillaTilt**, the portfolio is fully responsive and animated for modern web presentation.
+Built with **HTML, CSS, and JavaScript**, the portfolio is fully responsive and animated for modern web presentation.

 ---